DesenTao/baty.net-hugo/content/lifestack/index.md

 - [Bellroy Field Notes Notebook Cover][bellroy] – A great way to carry my ever-present Field Notes notebook.
 - [Blunt Classic Umbrella][blunt] – Who knew a good umbrella would make such a difference?
 This is a very nice one.
+- [Filson original Briefcase][filson] – I’ve owned a number of bags and this one is the one I’ve settled on.
+Well-designed and very well-made.

 Whew!